schumacherlab/neolution-live/README.md

 #### **Important drawbacks of this version of the prediction pipeline are:**

-Context generation is performed *on-the-fly*, by querying the contents of the FAS database.
+Context generation is performed *on-the-fly* by querying the contents of the FAS database.
 This has the following limitations:

-1. in-dels are not taken into account, as nucleotide information for transcripts is not present in the database
+1. in-dels are not taken into account, as extended nucleotide information for transcripts is not present in the database (e.g. to support STOP_LOST)
 2. the contents of the FAS database are generated from Ensembl version 58 (2010) and are therefore, arguably, outdated

 ---